Karnataka: Economy

 Karnataka had an estimated GSDP (Gross State Domestic Product) of about US$115.86 billion in the 2014–15 fiscal year.
 The state registered a GSDP growth rate of 7% for the year 2014–2015.
 Karnataka's contribution to India's GDP in the year 2014–15 was 7.54%.
 With GDP growth of 17.59% and per capita GDP growth of 16.04%, Karnataka is on the 6th position among all states and union territories.
 In an employment survey conducted for the year 2013–2014, the unemployment rate in Karnataka was 1.8% compared to the national rate of 4.9%.
 In 2011–2012, Karnataka had an estimated poverty ratio of 20.91% compared to the national ratio of 21.92%.
+In 2024, Karnataka had a multi-dimensional poverty rate of 5.67%, compared to the all India average of 11.28%.

 Nearly 56% of the workforce in Karnataka is engaged in agriculture and related activities.
 A total of 12.31 million hectares of land, or 64.6% of the state's total area, is cultivated.
 Much of the agricultural output is dependent on the southwest monsoon as only 26.5% of the sown area is irrigated.

+According to most recent data, Karnataka is considered the third richest state in India.

-Karnataka is the manufacturing hub for some of the largest public sector industries in India, including Hindustan Aeronautics Limited, National Aerospace Laboratories, Bharat Heavy Electricals Limited, Bharat Earth Movers Limited and HMT (formerly Hindustan Machine Tools), which are based in Bangalore.
+Karnataka is the manufacturing hub for some of the largest public sector industries in India, including Hindustan Aeronautics Limited, National Aerospace Laboratories, Bharat Heavy Electricals Limited, Bharat Earth Movers Limited and HMT (formerly Hindustan Machine Tools), which are based in Bengaluru.
 Many of India's premier science and technology research centres, such as Indian Space Research Organisation, Central Power Research Institute, Bharat Electronics Limited and the Central Food Technological Research Institute, are also headquartered in Karnataka.
 Mangalore Refinery and Petrochemicals Limited is an oil refinery, located in Mangalore.

-The state has also begun to invest heavily in solar power centred on the Pavagada Solar Park.
+The state has also begun to invest heavily in solar power centered on the Pavagada Solar Park.
 As of December 2017, the state has installed an estimated 2.2 gigawatts of block solar panelling and in January 2018 announced a tender to generate a further 1.2 gigawatts in the coming years: Karnataka Renewable Energy Development suggests that this will be based on 24 separate systems (or 'blocks') generating 50 megawatts each.